ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/syntax.md

 which means you can continue to use `local` or `unique` as variable or type names.

-Currently a modality expression is simply a space-delimited list of modalities.
+Currently a modality expression is a space-delimited list of modalities.

 ```
 modality := local | global | ..